-Tool sheds and other similar buildings for the storage of domestic supplies shall not require a zoning permit if the following standards are met: only one (1) such structure is on the lot; the area of the structure does not exceed one hundred fifty (150) square feet; and the height of the structure does not exceed twelve (12) feet and must have required setbacks.
+Tool Sheds are accessory structures primarily used for the storage of domestic supplies/tool storage shall require a "no fee" permit if the following standards are all met.

+- 1. Only one (1) such structure is on the lot - 2.
+The area of the structure shall not exceed one hundred fifty (150) square feet - 3.
+The height of the structure shall not exceed 15 feet - 4.
+The structure must conform to required set back rules

 Shipping containers and trailers, enclosed or open and attached or detached from a vehicle, that are not in active use by a permitted business, home occupation or home business are not permitted in residential or waterfront districts.